arnoldt100/anansi/documentation/source/Classes/SimulationState.cpp.rst

         The copy constructor.

-        :param const Simulation &other: The other MD state to copy construct from.
+        :param const Simulation &other: The other simulation state to copy construct from.

     .. function:: Simulation::Simulation(Simulation && other)

         The copy-move constructor.

-        :param const Simulation &other: The other MD state to copy-move construct from.
+        :param const Simulation &other: The other simulation state to copy-move construct from.

     .. function:: virtual Simulation::~Simulation()=0